.semaphore/semaphore.yml version: v1.0 name: Ruby example agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Hello world task: jobs: - name: Run some code commands: - ruby -e 'puts "evol".reverse'

 Rails will read database configuration from

-config/database.yml is empty.
-So, start a database with
+config/database.yml file is empty.
+First, we start a database with

 DATABASE_URL, and clear the